nhs-digital-gp-it-futures/platform-helm/docs/run-azure.md

 *****NOTE*****
 In order for the script to also clear the databases and storage containers, you'll need to be connected to the VPN

-Run the tear down script
+Run the tear down script:

 `tear-down-azure.sh -n <namespace> -a '<blob store account connection string>'`